 John Spillett has established a reputable saxophone studio with a long history of successful private teaching.
-Mr. Spillett has decades of teaching and performing experience in classical, jazz, and contemporary saxophone styles.
+Mr. Spillett has multiple decades of teaching and performing experience in classical, jazz, and contemporary saxophone styles.
 His private saxophone students have consistently achieved gold ratings for outstanding solo performance from the New York State School Music Association (NYSSMA) as well as acceptance to county and state honors ensembles including NYSSMA Conference All State ensembles.
 Mr. Spillett’s private students have been accepted as saxophone music majors at the Eastman School of Music, University of Michigan, Ithaca College, Syracuse University, SUNY Potsdam, University of Maryland, University of Cincinnati, SUNY Geneseo, The College of Saint Rose (Albany), Nazareth College (Rochester), Onondaga Community College, and the U.S. Armed Forces School of Music.
 Many of his former private students attended college on full and partial music scholarships, and many have attained part-time and full-time careers in music performance and music education.

 Mr. Spillett has taught students from the following Central New York schools and school districts: Baldwinsville, Bishop Ludden, Cato-Meridian, Cazenovia, Central Square, Christian Brothers Academy, Diocese of Syracuse, Fayetteville-Manlius, Jamesville-Dewitt, Liverpool, Manlius Pebble Hill, Marcellus, Onondaga Central, Solvay, and West Genesee.
 He has also instructed students from Onondaga Community College, Le Moyne College and SUNY Potsdam as well as home-schooled and adult students.